dhilst/riemann-c-client/README.md

 ```
 make
 ```
-This will create the libriemann_client.so.
+This will create the libriemann_client.so on src dir.
 Also will create examples on example directory

 3. Install!?<br/>
 This is not yet implemented, but you can move libriemann_client.so to your /usr/local/lib and use it from there.

 # Usage
-Check examples directory
+Check examples directory for usage hints

 - Compiling